spet5215/oxrse_unit_conv/README.md

 ## Installation

-You can install the script from PIP with
+You can install the script from PIP wit
 ```shell
 pip install oxrse_unit_conv
 ```